DefinedLearning/policies/privacy.md

 the service

 * Defined STEM does not sell Student Data

-* Defined STEM does not use Student Data for targeted advertising purposes
+* Defined STEM does not use Student Data for any targeted advertising purposes

-* Defined STEM will maintain a comprehensive data security program designed to protect the types of Student Data maintained by Defined STEM
+* Defined STEM will maintain a comprehensive data security program designed to protect the security, privacy, confidentiality, and integrity of student personal information against risks – such as unauthorized access or use, or unintended or inappropriate disclosure – through the use of administrative, technological, and physical safeguards appropriate to the sensitivity of the information.

 * Defined STEM will clearly and transparently disclose our data policies and practices